HIGHFIELD HALL PRIMARY SCHOOL

-This information will be updated regularly and recorded on the pink card in the school office, it will also be recorded on the computer database and noted on the front of the child’s buff record folder.
+This information will be updated regularly and recorded on the computer database.
 At the beginning of each year a class list with this information is circulated to each class teacher.

 We may be provided with an Individual Health Care Plan from the child’s parents, GP or the school health service.